fbpx Skip to content

 Integrating remote proctoring software with your LMS can be the difference between a quick and secure implementation and one that could compromise data security and create a frustrating experience for test takers and administrators.

 Proctoring platforms typically integrate with Canvas, Blackboard, Moodle, D2L, and Intellum.
-Some online proctoring services offer custom integration toolkits to create tailored integrations that meet your specific needs.
+Some proctoring companies offer custom integration toolkits to create tailored integrations that meet your specific needs.

 How much does proctoring cost?